error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeandtheNaturalBoundaryofBlackHoles-ImplicationsfortheCosmicCensorshipConjecture.md

 uniform space or the realization that space is fundamentally uniform.
 This could fundamentally alter existing notions of the structure and dynamics of the spacetime continuum.
-Our discovery may lead to new insights and understanding of black hole physics, general relativity, and the Cosmic Censorship Conjecture.
+Our discovery may lead to new insights and understanding of black hole physics, General Relativity (GR) (GR), and the Cosmic Censorship Conjecture.

 23